openziti/ziti-doc/docusaurus/docs/reference/glossary.md

 ## [Path](/learn/core-concepts/data-flow-explainer.md)

-The path is the set of Ziti Routers traversed by a Session from an initiating router to a terminating router.
+The path is the set of routers traversed by a Session from an initiating router to a terminating router.
 Ziti aggressively optimizes the path for throughput and reliability, and so it may change during the Session.

 ## Underlay
 We refer to lower-level network concerns as "underlay".
 IP networking would be an example of an underlay concept.